Skip to content

 Families First Partnership summit sets out plans to strengthen support

-The programme is a national Department for Education reform initiative aimed at shifting children’s services from reactive intervention toward proactive, relational and family‑led support.
+Telford and Wrekin Safeguarding Partnership is working with the local authority, education, police and the health sector to deliver the Families First Partnership Programme (FFPP) – a national Department for Education reform programme focused on shifting children’s services from reactive intervention to proactive, relational and family‑led support.

 Families First Introduction